Kreeftebaai

 Beach in Blouberg

 Signboards identify the beaches along this part of the coastline, but they are easily missed.
-It is best is to slow your car and when you see a parking area, check the sign to see which beach it is.
+It is best to slow your car and when you see a parking area, check the sign to see which beach it is.

 Kreeftebaai is not suitable for swimming as the sea gets quite rough with strong currents.
 However, the rock pools are quite big and deep.
 The beach is less pleasant when it’s windy.